grmarxer/Openstack/Openstack_2.x_Build_Instructions/procedures/3-Configuring_Overcloud_with_CLI_tools.md

 The final stage in creating your OpenStack environment is to run the openstack overcloud deploy command to create the overcloud openstack environment.

-This command contains all of the following required and modified environmental files discussed above.
+The commands below contain all of the required and modified environmental files discussed above.

-__NOTE:__ For this specific environment all of the necessary environmental files have been created.
+__NOTE:__ For this specific environment all of the necessary environmental files have been created for you.

 <br/>